TR blog images-4

 By Roser Coll, Partner at Temis & Co

-This article aims to provide a useful overview of dealing with estates that contain both Spanish and UK assets and answer frequently asked questions.
+This article provides a useful overview of dealing with estates that contain both Spanish and UK assets and answers frequently asked questions.

 What are the required documents to execute inheritance in Spain?